 Have you ever received your cell phone bill and had to pick your jaw up off the floor when you saw how much you owed?
 You’re certainly not the only one.
 Mainstream cell phone companies are wonderfully tricky when it comes to billing, and many of the cell phone fees you’re likely to see on your cell phone bill you may have been unaware even existed.

-Unless you read through the novel of paperwork provided to you when you entered into your contract, there’s sure to be something out there you missed.
+Unless you read through the novel of paperwork provided to you when you entered into your contract, there’s sure to be something in there you missed.
 The next time your cell phone bill arrives, look it over for a few of these common cell phone fees before writing a check.

-Cell Phone Fees To Watch Out For
+3 Cell Phone Fees To Watch Out For

 Do you do a lot of traveling?
 You may be surprised to see your next cell phone bill if that’s the case.
 Most mainstream cell phone companies charge hefty fees for phone calls placed outside their service area.
 These charges, known as roaming charges, can add up pretty quickly if you’re a traveler.

 Many cell phone companies don’t give you a heads up if you’re getting close to your minutes or data limit.
 They expect you to monitor your progress and then hit you hard with fees if you unexpectedly go over.

+#3.
 Useless Insurance Plans

 There are few things worse than paying for a plan only to realize you’re not covered when your cell phone bites the dust.
 There are other insurance plans out there that may be of more use to you than the one you’re currently on and that make more sense for your situation.

 Don’t be afraid to switch carriers, but be warned that many require cancellation fees that make it difficult to get away.
 The next time you go to sign a contract, ask as many questions as you need to so that you understand exactly what you’re getting yourself into.

 Latest posts by Jim Tolley (see all)